 If your child is starting school for the first time you must enrol your child at their catchment school in January.
-If parents want their child to go to another school, they must enrol in the first instance with their catchment school and ask for an information leaflet that provides details on how to make a placing request.
-Forms are available from the SLC website - www.southlanarkshire.gov.uk, schools, Q and A offices or by contacting Education Resources, Almada Street, Hamilton, phone 0303 123 1023.
-Completed forms should be returned as soon as possible to Education Resources, Almada Street, Hamilton ML3 0AE.
+If parents/carers want their child to go to another school, they must enrol in the first instance with their catchment school and ask for an information leaflet that provides details on how to make a placing request.
+An online placing request form is available from the SLC website - www.southlanarkshire.gov.uk or by contacting edsuppserv.helpline@southlanarkshire.gov.uk or phone 0303 123 1023.

-Enrolment date for 2020 is week commencing 18 January 2021.
+Enrolment date for 2023 is week commencing 16th January 2023.